AdrianImiolek/Willow-Oak/README.md

 - Focused on **semantic HTML** to improve accessibility and SEO
 - Leveraged **SASS** for better organization and reusability in styles
 - Used **BEM** methodology to create scalable, easy-to-maintain CSS classes
-- Experimented with a **mobile-first approach** to design for smaller screens first
+- Used **mobile-first approach** to design for smaller screens first

 ---